-Any wrong entry in your CIBIL report, like outstanding balance, invalid credit transaction or presence of loan accounts that have been closed could drastically bring down your CIBIL score.
-This could strongly affect your chances of getting quick access to credit.
-In such a situation, you can raise a CIBIL dispute and fix the errors in your credit report.
+A wrong entry in your CIBIL report, like an invalid or fraud credit transaction, can bring down your credit score.
+However, in such a situation, you can raise a CIBIL dispute to fix the errors in your credit report.

 The process of correcting inaccuracies in your CIBIL report by raising a dispute is commonly referred to as CIBIL dispute.
-These errors could be in the form of incorrect personal information, showing outstanding balance where you have none, existence of loan accounts or credit transactions that you don’t have or haven’t made, etc.
+These errors could be incorrect personal information, outstanding loan balance where you have none, existence of loan accounts or credit transactions that you don’t have or haven’t made, etc.

-Such inaccuracies could negatively impact your credit score.
-That’s the reason why it’s always advised to check your CIBIL score from time to time, so that you can point out the discrepancies in your report, if there are any.
+Such inaccuracies could negatively impact your CIBIL score.
+That’s why you need to check your CIBIL score regularly to quickly point out any discrepancies and get them fixed at the earliest to improve your score.

-If you do not wish to register yourself on the myCIBIL website, you can fill up the online dispute resolution form directly by clicking on this link.
-Companies can also raise a direct CIBIL dispute by clicking on this link.
+If you do not wish to register yourself on the myCIBIL website, you can fill up the online dispute resolution form directly by clicking on this link: https://www.cibil.com/consumer-dispute-resolution

-You can also raise a CIBIL dispute offline by writing a letter to the official address of CIBIL’s registered office in Mumbai.
-Make sure to add all the important details like report order number, transaction ID, etc in your application letter.
+You can do so by writing a letter to the official address of CIBIL’s registered office in Mumbai.
+Make sure to add all the important details like report order number, transaction ID, etc. in your application letter.
 The address is as follows:

 TransUnion CIBIL Limited